 Find out about the features and fees, plus a roundup of current accounts available in Singapore.

-So how do you find the best current account in Singapore?
-What features do you look for?
-In this guide we will take you through how current accounts work, what fees to look out for and which accounts you should consider if you’re looking for the best one.
+In this guide we will take you through how current accounts work, what fees to look out for and which account is most suited to your banking needs.

 What's in this guide?